email print share on Facebook share on Twitter share on LinkedIn share on reddit pin on Pinterest

 ]

-, with Šárka Cimbalová of Marlene Film Production as the main producer and Sam Taylor and Mike Downey of the Irish company Film and Music Entertainment (F&ME).
-Their previous collaboration was the Czech entry for Best International Feature at the 93rd Academy Awards and made the shortlist, and also received a European Film Award nomination and the Best Feature Film award at the Czech Lion Awards (read the news); it sold to multiple territories including the UK, Belgium, Sweden, Spain, the Netherlands, Germany and France, but also Australia and New Zealand.
+, with Šárka Cimbalová of Marlene Film Production as the main producer.
+Their previous collaboration was the Czech entry for Best International Feature at the 93rd Academy Awards and made the shortlist, and also received a European Film Award nomination and the Best Feature Film award at the Czech Lion Awards (see the news).

 Marek Epstein penned the Kafka script, based on a story by Mike Downey and himself, which is a dramatisation of the writer's life from a cradle in pre-war Prague to his grave, in a series of standalone vignettes.
 “The film jumps forward in time to the fate of Kafka's sister, whose death he predicted, and to contemporary Prague where his influence today is stronger than ever,” note the producers.